ably77/gehc-poc-runbook/README.md

 ![Gloo Mesh Virtual Destination Both](images/steps/virtual-destination/gloo-mesh-virtual-destination-both.svg)

+## Lab 13 - Service failover across clusters and Locality Configuration <a name="Lab-13"></a>

-It's nice, but you generally want to direct the traffic to the local services if they're available and failover to the remote cluster only when they're not.
+It's nice to now be able to shift traffic across multiple clusters, but you generally want to direct the traffic to the local services if they're available and failover to the remote cluster only when they're not.

 In order to do that we need to create 2 other policies.